Anastasia Philipps (born Kobzeva)

 prof_pic.jpg

-I have submitted my PhD thesis in Computational Psycholinguistics for evaluation at NTNU, where I worked at the intersection of Language Acquisition, Computational Linguistics, and Experimental Syntax.
+I have a PhD in computational psycholinguistics from the Norwegian University of Science and Technology (NTNU), where I was supervised by Dave Kush and co-supervised by Tal Linzen.
 For my PhD-project, I conducted behavioral experiments and trained several statistical and neural language models to explore their ability to learn a specific linguistic phenomenon in Norwegian (filler-gap dependencies and island constraints on them).
 My dissertation explored what these models and their successes and failures can reveal about the nature of human language learning and the input data which humans and models learn from.

 Selected publications